Consumers are flush, and they've got a whole lot riding on markets.

 A similar look at the data shows the thing but in an even more extreme way.
 Relative to the country's output, stock holdings have soared and far surpass any historical extreme.
-When looking at those correlations to future returns, it suggests a 36% loss for stocks over the next 2 years.
-Of course, it's been extreme since 2015, so anyone using it as a bearish crutch has been hurting.
+Of course, it's been this way since 2015, so anyone using it as a bearish crutch has been hurting.

 One of the largest asset allocators in the market, pension funds, also picked up their stock exposure.
 At nearly 81% of all assets, funds are nearing a record allocation to stocks.
 There hasn't been as consistent a negative correlation between these allocations and stocks' long-term forward returns, and it hasn't moved much in the past 20 years, gyrating between 70% - 83% of assets.

 If we focus on the first two charts, then the table below shows their correlation to the S&P 500's future returns across various time frames.
 There was a negative, but weak, correlation to returns up to a year later, then it increases consistently with the highest correlation being to 10-year returns.

 If we use these correlations to estimate the S&P's returns in the quarters ahead, then it's not a pretty picture.
 This should be a surprise since the indicators are at all-time highs.